Mapping Our Past for All to Share

 Interactive Mapping Resource

-The Historic Mapping Congress is developing an interactive mapping resource that uses crowdsourcing to record and access information about historic sites.
-A beta version of the interactive mapping resource is available through Mapstoria.
-There is a link to Mapstoria under Information.
+The Historic Mapping Congress is developing an interactive mapping resource that uses crowdsourcing to record and access information about historic sites and roads.

-At this time, the Historic Mapping Congress is focusing largely on historic maps and sites connected with the backcountry of North and South Carolina.
+The Historic Mapping Congress focuses largely on historic maps and sites connected with the backcountry of North and South Carolina during the pre-revolutionary era and the Revolutionary War.
 Meetings of the Congress take place annually in the fall in Charlotte, North Carolina.
-The Historic Mapping Congress is a non profit organization.
+The Historic Mapping Congress is a non-profit organization.